eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 [^5]: https://futurium.ec.europa.eu/en/digital-identity/toolbox/architecture-and-reference-framework-outline

 [^6]: All references in the document to the revision of the eIDAS
-    regulation are to be understood as a reference to the Commission’s proposal of 3 June 2021, unless otherwise indicated.
+    regulation are to be understood as a reference to the Commission's proposal of 3 June 2021, unless otherwise indicated.

 [^7]: A first release is currently planned for Q2 2023, followed by
     further releases.

-[^8]: “OASIS Trust,” \[Online\].
+[^8]: "OASIS Trust," \[Online\].
 Available: http://docs.oasis-open.org/ws-sx/ws-trust/v1.4/ws-trust.html.

 [^9]: Communication from the Commission to the European Parliament, the
     Council, the European Economic and Social Committee and the